A Woman Preparing Bread and Butter for a Boy

 A Woman Preparing Bread and Butter for a Boy (1660–1663) is an oil-on-canvas painting by the Dutch painter Pieter de Hooch.
-It is an example of Dutch Golden Age painting and is part of the collection of the Getty Center.
+It is an example of Dutch Golden Age painting and is part of the collection of the Getty Center, in Los Angeles, California.

 This painting was documented by Hofstede de Groot in 1908, who wrote:10.
 A WOMAN CUTTING BREAD AND BUTTER FOR A BOY, WHO IS SAYING GRACE.
 Sm.
 54; deG.
 48. In a room with a window at the back sits a woman, wearing a dark jacket and a blue skirt.
 She has a loaf of bread in her left hand, and is taking a piece of butter from a plate on a chair at her left.
 To her right stands a boy with folded hands, clasping his hat to his breast.
 The room is in subdued light.
 The open half-door of a passage with tiled floor beyond looks on the street; the ground before a house opposite is illumined by sunshine.
 Although the picture has not the brilliant effect so much esteemed, it is a very pleasing and satisfactory example.